haipengzhou856/TBGDiff/readme.md

 The performance of PEEDiff is also competitive.
 We have `IOU:0.645, F_beta:0.780, MAE:0.0286, BER:10.39, SBER:19.37, NBER:1.40`

-For testing the PEEDiff, download the [**ckpt**](https://drive.google.com/file/d/1dV0FqFROHXLm9rHy3VemglKjZvbAlosg/view?usp=drive_link)  and unzip it, then run the command
+For testing the PEEDiff, download the [**ckpt on Google Drive**](https://drive.google.com/file/d/1dV0FqFROHXLm9rHy3VemglKjZvbAlosg/view?usp=drive_link)  and unzip it, then run the command

 ```
 accelerate launch --config_file accelerate_cfg.yaml --main_process_port 29050 inference.py --config "configs/ViShaVideo_PEEDiff.yml"